Skip to main content

 The relative rank of the value compared to the current list follows the ordering rules.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The elements returned may not be in index order.

 The returnTypes and context are described at the top of this page.

 Performance: The worst-case performance of getting elements by relative rank range is ๐“ž(M + log N) for an ordered list that is stored in memory.
 An ordered list stored on SSD has a ๐“ž(N + M + log N), where M is the element count of the range, and N is the element count of the list.
 An unordered list has a ๐“ž(R log N + N), with R for rank.
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

 For [0, 3, 9, 12, 15] a value of 5 would rank between 3 and 9, relative to the current list.
 A rank of -1 from there would select 3 as the starting point of the range, and then the count would select the elements.
 So a count of 3 would return the range 3, 9 and 12.

-Code Samples
+Code Examplesโ€‹

 key,

-Modify Operations
+Modify Operationsโ€‹

 clear

-Clears a list, optionally at a given subcontext.
+Clears a list, optionally at a given sub_context.

-Returns: null
+Returns: Operation

 The writeFlags and context are described at the top of this page.

 Performance: The worst-case performance of clearing a list is ๐“ž(1).
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

-Code Samples
+Code Samplesโ€‹

 sort